| | | | | |

 • closely tracking the food we have on hand;

-• creating really organized shopping lists;
+• creating really organized grocery shopping lists;

 • determining where and when we will shop for groceries (to minimize risk of exposure).